Can You Get Disability for Sciatica?

 If you don't have any of the above documentation, set up an appointment with your doctor as soon as possible.
 If you are uninsured, underinsured, or otherwise can't access medical treatment, let Social Security know.
 The agency will sometimes pay for you to have an X-ray, but not more advanced imaging techniques.

-Be as specific as possible so the agency can get a vivid picture of the ways your sciatica limits you.
-When filling out the ADL questionnaire, avoid making vague statements like "I can't do anything" or "Everything hurts."
+It's in your interest to be as specific as possible when describing your pain—whether to your doctor or at a disability hearing—so the agency can get a vivid picture of the ways your sciatica limits you.
+Avoid making vague statements like "I can't do anything" or "Everything hurts."
 Stick to numbers and quantities, like "I can walk for 15 minutes before I need to sit down."
-If you have difficulty concentrating because your mind is distracted by pain, you might tell the agency "I can't pay attention long enough to finish a TV show."
+If you have difficulty concentrating because your mind is distracted by pain, you might say "I can't pay attention long enough to finish a TV show."

 Talk to a Disability Lawyer